Searching all records

 To search all records

 A form appears that you can use to perform the search.
-The form is similar to the request creation form.
+The form is laid out in a similar way as the actual request form.
 It contains the same tabs and the same fields.

-To get accurate search results, enter as much information into the form as you can.
+To reduce the number of records found by the search, enter as much information into the form as you can.

 If the Customer field is configured to search on an attribute other than First Name or Last Name, you can still search using the customer's name by opening the Additional Search tab and using the First Name or Last Name fields.

 - When you finish entering your search criteria, click Search.

 When the search finishes, the search results table lists all the records that match the search criteria.